-Notice of Nondiscrimination
+Notice of Nondiscrimination on the Basis of Sex

 Landmark College does not discriminate on the basis of sex in its education programs and activities, and Title IX of the Education Amendments Act of 1972, as amended ("Title IX"), as well as applicable state law, requires that it not discriminate in such a manner.
-Prohibited sex discrimination includes sexual harassment and sexual misconduct as outlined in this policy.
+Prohibited sex discrimination includes sexual harassment and other behaviors as outlined in this policy.
+In addition to violating College policy, sexual harassment may also be unlawful.
 Inquiries concerning the application of Title IX may be referred to the College's Title IX coordinator (see below) or to the United States Department of Education Office for Civil Rights.
 The OCR Region I office's contact information is: Office for Civil Rights, Boston Office, U.S. Department of Education, 8th Floor, 5 Post Office Square, Boston, MA 02109-3921, Telephone: 617-289-0111, Facsimile: (617) 289-0150, Email: OCR.Boston@ed.gov).